nathanwiles/nathanwiles/README.md

 👥 Team player.
 🤩 looking forward to the journey!

-⚛️ I Primarily use Javascript, Node, React, Express, and Postgress to build Apps that solve real world problems!
+⚛️ I Primarily use Javascript, Node, React, Express, and PostgreSQL or Mongo to build apps that solve real world problems!
 🛤 I'm also familiar with Ruby on Rails.

 ## I have many interests including but not limited to:

 🌐 Web2 & Web3 Technologies
-⎏ Microprocessors/Embeded Systems
+⎏ Microprocessors/Embedded Systems
 🩸 Bleeding Edge Technologies
 🎹 Music Creation
 🏚 Home Renovation
 🪚 Woodworking
-🎭 Performaning Arts
+🎭 Performing Arts
 ✨ Spirituality
 🧘🏻‍♂️ Meditation
 🌱 Personal Development